alk05/routing-comparison-nwm-nextgen-troute/README.md

 wrf_hydro_channel_restart_depth_flow_field_name : hlink
 ```

-Also of note, in nhd_io.py, the function `get_channel_restart_from_wrf_hydro` originally required the restart file to have channel IDs in the same order as in the crosswalk_file, but was rewritten to remove that requirement.
+Additionally, in nhd_io.py, the function `get_channel_restart_from_wrf_hydro` originally required the restart file to have channel IDs in the same order as in the crosswalk_file, but was rewritten to remove that requirement.

 ## Running T-Route
 Change the `start_datetime` to the desired time.